JashuGarg/JashuGarg/README.md

 ## Hello World

-- 🚀 First-year BTech student with a passion for building real-world tech projects
+- 🚀 Second-year BTech student with a passion for building real-world tech projects

-- 💡 Love combining creativity and technology to build smart solutions (Web, IoT, and more!)

-- 🧠 Always exploring new domains—currently into IoT, Web3, and database systems

-- 🔧 Hands-on with Python, JavaScript, MySQL, and experimenting with PostgreSQL & ORMs
+- 🔧 Hands-on with Python, JavaScript, MySQL

 - 🌐 Built projects like an Automatic Car Parking System, Expense Tracker with rewards, and weather app "Breezify" , many more .

-- 🛠️ Comfortable working with ESP32, RFID modules, sensors, and LCDs for hardware-based systems

 - 🤝 Team player in hackathons, with a strong focus on practical problem-solving and collaboration